stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

    (Note: I still think on-the-fly changing of code, e.g. via a console/debugger, etc., is a good thing, see the "Other Notes" section below.)

+   **Update:** This [blog post](http://gnuu.org/2010/12/13/too-lazy-to-type/) by Loren Segal states this point much better than I do and includes links to papers/profiling results that back up the assertion.

 What I Don't Like About Static Typing
 -------------------------------------